elliotweiser/elliotweiser.github.io/README.md

 We migrated our services out of legacy VMWare datacenters into an OpenStack VPC.
 To this end, I collaborated with my team to design and deploy immutable architecture.
 We used tools like Ansible, Packer, Cloud-Init, and Terraform to provision infrastructure.
-We leveraged Testinfra and Goss to verify desire machine state.
-We registered our services with externally-managed Consul and Influx DB clusters.
+We leveraged Testinfra and Goss to verify machine state.
+We registered our services with externally-managed Consul and InfluxDB clusters.
 Telegraf would send metrics to InfluxDB, which we visualized in Grafana dashboards.
-We used Consul for service discovery and application health-checking.
-This undertaking was laborious, but it was also rewarding.
+We used Consul for service discovery, health-checks, and runtime configuration management.
+This undertaking was laborious, but it was rewarding.

 Skills
 ======